EPCCed/eidf-docs/docs/services/securevirtualdesktop/router-docs.md

 <project_code>-router$  /etc/squid/allowlist_domains.txt
 ```

-Within this is a detailed list of domains and their reasons for being allowed.
+This file contains a detailed list of allowed domains.
 The VM Admin can add or remove domain names following the syntax of [access control lists defined by Squid](https://wiki.squid-cache.org/SquidFaq/SquidAcl) making special note of the section '[Squid Does Not Match My Subdomains](https://wiki.squid-cache.org/SquidFaq/SquidAcl#squid-doesnt-match-my-subdomains)'.

 S3 bucket access is handled in a different location due to some technical details of allowing EIDF S3 bucket access.
 The list of allowed S3 buckets is available through the file: